Nambaryn Enkhbayar

 Nambaryn Enkhbayar (Намбарын Энхбаяр; born 1 June 1958) is a Mongolian politician.
-He served as the Prime Minister of Mongolia from 2000 to 2004, as Speaker of the Parliament from 2004 to 2005, and as President of Mongolia from 2005 to 2009.
+He served as the 22nd Prime Minister of Mongolia from 2000 to 2004, as Chairman of the State Great Khural from 2004 to 2005, and as the 3rd President of Mongolia from 2005 to 2009.
 He is the first person to have held all of the top three positions in the Mongolian government.
 He was the chairman of the Mongolian People’s Party from 1997 to 2005 and head of Mongolian People's Revolutionary Party from 2010 to 2021.
 His eldest son, Batshugar Enkhbayar is a member of the State Great Khural from Mongolian People's Party.
+Due to his corruption scandal he is regarded as the godfather of corruption in Mongolian politics by the public media.

 Early life and education

 Nambaryn Enkhbayar was born on 1 June 1958 in Ulaanbaatar, Mongolia.
 He finished a secondary school in 1975, and earned an undergraduate degree majoring in literature and language studies from Maxim Gorky Literature Institute in Moscow, Russia in 1980.
 He studied at an English language and literature course at Leeds University in the United Kingdom in 1985–1986.
 As a young man, he translated the works of Mongolian poet Mend-Ooyo Gombojav into English.
 Enkhbayar became the chairman of the Association of Mongolian Writers in 1990.
 He is married to Onongiin Tsolmon since 1987 and they have four children.